 A reduction in saliva production can also be caused by medications.
 According to the Mayo Clinic, hundreds of drugs cite dry mouth as documented side effects.
 Among the likely culprits are certain anti-depressants, high blood pressure medication, and anxiety drugs.
 Some antihistamines, decongestants, muscle relaxants, and pain medications can also cause saliva levels to decrease.

 Some medical conditions can lead to dry mouth, too.
 They include certain auto-immune diseases such as Sjogren’s Syndrome and poorly-controlled diabetes.
 When diabetes is not properly controlled, ketoacidosis can occur.
-Ketoacidosis is a metabolic state that often detected by a distinct and unpleasant odor.
+Ketoacidosis is a metabolic state that can often be detected by a distinct and unpleasant odor.

 If your mouth is often dry, try to drink plenty of water throughout the day.
 After meals, brush your teeth, too.
 If brushing isn’t possible, swish water around your mouth to help flush out any loose debris.